 It is a good idea to talk to a crime victim advocate before you try to change, extend, or cancel an Order of Protection.
 You can use a fill in the blank form to change, extend, or cancel your Order of Protection.

 What happens if I move?

-It is a good idea to get a hold of the domestic violence or crime victim program in your new area to find out what steps you should take so that your Order of Protection can be enforced.
-Call the Court where you originally received the order to tell them your new address so that they can contact you if necessary.
+However, different courts and law enforcement agencies take different approaches to enforcing out-of-state orders.
+It is a good idea to contact the domestic violence or sexual assault victim program, an attorney, or the prosecutor in your new area to find out what steps you should take so that your Order of Protection can be enforced.
+Call the court where you originally received the order to tell them your new address so that they can contact you if necessary.